arendst/Tasmota/ESP32README.md

 - my "ESP32-to-ESP8266-compat" has all files that are not available in ESP32 so you dont have to change the source code and i write code to get the informations from ESP32
 - all librarys that are not compatibel i add to lib_ignore
-- all code that is not for ESP32 i put in "#ifdef ESP8266" the define is from expessiv platform
+- all code that is not for ESP32 i put in "#ifdef ESP8266" the define is from espessif platform
 - all code for ESP32 is in "#ifdef ESP32"
 - changed SerialConfig variable  from uint8_t to SerialConfig
 - changed "HTTP_HEADER" to "HTTP_HEADER1", in ESP32 its an enum